Practical Guide

 4. Reconcile — Make Decisions

 Run /deliberate again with all evidence — research, specialist findings, and project analysis scores.
-Produce ADRs documenting your architectural decisions with full alternatives considered.
+Produce ADRs (Architecture Decision Records) documenting your decisions with the alternatives you considered.

 Synthesizes everything into traceable decisions.